Data-Innovation-Research-Institute/python-keypath-extractor/README.md

 from keypath_extractor import KeypathExtractor
 ```

-Create a dict to extract values from:
+Create a dictionary to extract values from:

 ```python
 data_object = {